11 seasons available

 Andrew Zimmern highlights Stockholm's herring and traditional Swedish foods, such as pea soup and pancakes, Jansson's temptation, and cinnamon rolls topped with crunchy pearl sugar.

-Andrew Zimmern gets a taste of traditional Viking dishes in Oslo, Norway.
-From reindeer steak and local cured salmon to sheep and heart-shaped waffles, the capital city serves up recipes that are part of tradition.
+Andrew Zimmern gets a taste of traditional Viking dishes in Oslo, Norway; from reindeer steak and local cured salmon to sheep and heart-shaped waffles, the capital city serves up recipes that have stood the test of time.

 From crispy-fried pork schnitzel and the spiciest chicken on the planet to crunchy pork cracklings and Roman artichokes, Andrew Zimmern travels the globe to find the guiltiest deep-fried pleasures.